avkewalr-msft/live-video-analytics/utilities/rtspsim-live555/readme.md

 The following instructions enable using [Live555 Media Server](http://www.live555.com/mediaServer/) as a RTSP simulator in a docker container.

 Note: References to third-party software in this repo are for informational and convenience purposes only.
-Microsoft does not endorse nor provides rights for the third-party software.
+Microsoft does not endorse nor provide rights for the third-party software.
 For more information on third-party software please see [Live555 Media Server](http://www.live555.com/mediaServer/).

 ## Prerequisites
 1. [Install Docker](http://docs.docker.com/docker-for-windows/install/) on your machine